SMCodesP/portfolio/README.md

 <br />

 This project was created for me to learn next.js technology for static websites, my goal is to have a good SEO, in no other project of mine I focused on SEO so a personal project is excellent to encourage me to working with SEO methods.
 So I I will have to rank my site in a good way, to have a good active and captivated audience.

 <br />
 <br />

-I would really like someone to contribute to this project, because I have a lot of doubts about next.js, several items that are not optimized enough in my opinion, as the menu animation is not compatible with all devices and when I reached this conclusion, i realized that on very specific devices they are not compatible with states, even using google chrome the device does not run
+I would really like someone to contribute to this project, because I have a lot of doubts about next.js, several items that are not optimized enough in my opinion, as the menu animation is not compatible with all devices and when I reached this conclusion, i realized that on very specific devices they are not compatible with states, even using google chrome the device does not run.

 <br />
 <br />

 <h2>Installation</h2>
 <h3>Download</h3>